frederic-perez/AmE-dictionary/data/dictionary.md

 __handyman__ _n_ :three::hammer:
 __hang on (someone's) words__ _idiom_ To listen very closely, intently, or with obsequious attention to what someone is saying.
 __hang someone out to dry__ _idiom_ To abandon someone who is in trouble.
+__hang-up__ _n_ :astonished: An unforeseen obstacle. _Syn_ rub, hitch, snag _My real estate agent says there are some legal hang-ups that might delay the sale of our home._
 __hangdog look__ _idiom_ A self-pitying expression of abjection, defeat, shame, or guilt.
 __hangdog__ _adj_ Downcast, furtive, or guilty in appearance or manner. _Syn_ guilty, shamefaced _His hangdog look and shamed silence were proof enough of his guilt._
 __hanger__ _n_ _You left some hangers at my place._